heidi37/fetd-project-6/README.md

 - `app.js`: Contains the game logic.
 - `styles.css`: Styling for the game interface.
 - `images/`: Directory containing image assets.

+- ## Future Improvements

+- move the phrases array to server-side code so users can't see it with the developer tools
+- limit the number of guesses a user can make
+- let them guess the word before filling in all the letters, add a "guess now" field
+- tally a score of successful guesses

 ## Acknowledgments